exponea/exponea-android-sdk/Documentation/tracking-consent.md

 >
 > Refer to [Configuration of the tracking consent categories](https://documentation.bloomreach.com/engagement/docs/configuration-of-tracking-consent) in the Engagement Consent Management documentation for more information about the tracking consent feature.

-## How the SDK Manages Tracking Consent
+## How the SDK manages tracking consent

 If the tracking consent feature is enabled, the Engagement platform sents a `has_tracking_consent` attribute along with push notifications, in-app messages, and in-app content blocks data.
 The SDK tracks events according to the boolean value of this attribute.